santinic/audiblez/README.md

 ```

 It will first create a bunch of `book_chapter_1.wav`, `book_chapter_2.wav`, etc. files in the same directory,
-and at the end it will produce a `book.m4b` file with the whole book you can listen with VLC or any
+and at the end, it will produce a `book.m4b` file with the whole book you can listen with VLC or any
 audiobook player.
 It will only produce the `.m4b` file if you have `ffmpeg` installed on your machine.